 The market's positive reaction to the terms of the restructuring offer, announced by the Ukrainian government on 27 August 2015, led to the recovery of the Ukrainian securities' market prices that are, subsequent to the announcement, traded at significant higher levels.
 Additionally, the payment suspension of certain sovereign bonds maturing in September 2015, as it was explicitly stated by the Ukrainian government in the above mentioned announcement due to the forthcoming restructuring agreement, triggered the settlement of the Group's Credit Default Swaps (CDSs) that are directly linked with the specific Ukrainian government bonds mentioned above.
 Following the ISDA's (International Swaps and Derivatives Association) auction on 6 October 2015, the settlement of the CDSs took place on 13 October 2015.
-Therefore, as of 30 September 2015, the Group proceeded with the partial reversal of the cumulative recognized impairment by € 30 million, in order to reflect the settlement price.
+Therefore, as of 30 September 2015, the Group reversed € 30 million of the cumulative recognised impairment up to 30 June 2015, in order to reflect the settlement price.